aydelottetaylor/data_acquisition/README.md

 4. The acquired data will be saved in the `data/` directory.

 ## Data Included In Final CSV
+The final CSV file includes the following columns representing advanced and traditional team statistics:
 - team_name
 - opponent_pace
 - opponent_offensive_rating